tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 2. No validation of nonce.
 3. No validation of given input.

-As a result, the attacker could easily download `wp-config.php`.
+As a result, the attacker could easily download `wp-config.php` without knowing the user name and password.

 [![Vulnerability of Slider Revolution]({{ "/img/2015-04/revslider.png" | prepend: site.baseurl }}
   "Vulnerability of Slider Revolution"